adelinejong01/CypressUITestingFramework-WebStorm/README.md

 * Chai
 * Mocha

-The testing framework consists of 5 pages of a website.
+The testing framework tests of 5 pages of different websites.
 They are:

-Angular Page Test I
-Angular Page Test II
+1. AngularHomePage
+2. AngularShoppingPage
-Automation Practice Page Test I
+3. Automation Practice Page Test I
-Automation Practice Page Test II
+4. Automation Practice Page Test II
-Home Page Test
+5. Home Page Test

-The Angular Page and Automation Practice Page aspect of the different websites contain a lot of test information and hence, it was decided to split them into two different test scripts.
+The Automation Practice Page aspect of the respective website contains a lot of test information and hence, it was decided to split it into two different test scripts.

 We will deep-dive into what the respective page files test below:

-#### 1. Angular Page Test I ####
+#### 1. AngularHomePage ####
+This complete test file consists of two tests on the https://rahulshettyacademy.com/angularpractice/ webpage which is referred to as the Angular Home Page
+* ***Angular Home Page: Header***
+This test script verifies if the header of the webpage consists of "ProtoCommerce", "Home" and "Shop" links
+* ***Angular Home Page: Form***
+This test script fills the form in the webpage with the required information and verifies if submitting the information throws an alert saying "Success"

-#### 2. Angular Page Test II ####
+#### 2. AngularShoppingPage ####
 #### 3. Automation Practice Page Test I ####
 #### 4. Automation Practice Page Test II ####
 #### 5. Home Page Test ####